 We all need to be accountable to get the tasks done.
-Studies show that sharing your completed tasks make you more likely to complete them.
+Studies show that sharing your completed tasks makes you more likely to complete them.

 What's new in the Doable Weekly Challenges ebook this year?

-I worked several hours on this ebook and hope it brings you much success when you are clearing the areas of your home.
+I worked several hours on this ebook and hope it brings you much success when clearing the areas of your home.
 There are several new things offered in this free ebook.

-1. This year there are many links to existing posts we wrote on our Sabrina’s Organizing blog to assist you to do your DIY organizing at home.
+1. This year, there are many links to existing posts we wrote on our Sabrina's Organizing blog to assist you in doing your DIY organizing at home.

-2. I surveyed several people in our Doable Weekly Challenges Facebook Group and they suggested some topics that they need help with so I incorporated them as well.
+2. I surveyed several people in our Doable Weekly Challenges Facebook Group, and they suggested some topics they needed help with, so I incorporated them as well.

 Feel free to get the ebook by filling out the form below.